 The Golden State Highway

 US 99 was one of major highways in the US highway system.
 The highway ran from Canada at Blaine, Washington to Mexico at Calexico, California, in the Imperial Valley.
 From Sacramento to Los Angeles, it was known as the Golden State Highway.
 US 99 first became a signed route in California in 1928 following the creation of the US Highway System in 1926.
 As a US route, the highway lasted until about 1972, when it was fully decommissioned.
 In California, this designation lasted until 1968.
 This tour will focus on the alignment before being replaced by I-5 and State Route 99.
 Some of these sections were abandoned and are no longer traversable by car.

-Tour is open from Figueroa St in Los Angeles to the Kern River in Bakersfield
+Tour runs from Figueroa St and Ave 26 in Los Angeles to 7th Standard Road near Bakersfield

 Routing of the highway through California